QuantEcon/indian_summer_workshop/docs/index.md

 # QuantEcon Summer Course in Quantitative Economics

+!!! important "Missing Registration for Google Classroom"
+    If you have not recieved an email containing the sign up link for the Workshop Google Classroom please check your SPAM folder otherwise email us on `workshops@quantecon.org`

 The QuantEcon Indian Summer Workshop is an online intensive course in quantitative economics for Indian students, presented by